OdatNurd/OverrideAudit/docs/content/config/settings.md

 ## Available Settings

+---

 ###  :material-cog: **reuse_views**

 - **`Boolean`**
 - ***Default:*** `true`

-OverrideAudit generally creates an output view to show you the results of operations.
-When this option is enabled (the default), OA will try to find the view created last time and reuse it for the new command.
+OverrideAudit generally creates an output view to show you the results of commands.
+When this option is enabled (the default), OA will try to find the view created last time and reuse it for the same command.
 When disabled, a new view is created every time.

 Some OverrideAudit commands may ignore this setting.

+---

 ###  :material-cog: **clear_existing**